The following post is from Emily of Live Renewed: How to Have a Simple Christmas

 And while I really believe in the importance of planning ahead to make holidays less stressful, you might still end up stressed out if you try to pack too much into your calendar between today and December 25.

-I want to encourage you though, that you can still have a very meaningful, fun and joyful holiday even if you plan as much this year as you normally would.
+I want to encourage you that you can still have a meaningful, fun, and joyful holiday even if you plan as much this year as you normally would.
 Over the past few years, our family has been embracing the idea that less is really more during the holidays, and I wanted to share some of the things that have worked for us to simplify our Christmas celebrations.

 Choose Crafts Wisely